realSineWave/Octoscribe/README.md

 - **Transcript Translation:** Generate a translated transcript in the form of a .srt file
 - **PDF Generation:** Upload an audio file and generate a PDF containing the transcript

-Provide examples, screenshots, or tutorials here as needed.

 ## Installation
 ### Prerequisites
 - Operating System: Windows/MacOS/Linux (Don't know if this is true lol)